-If there are more designated area children wanting places than there are places available after the allocation of children under criterion 2, criteria 3 to 5 below will be used to decide which of these children should have priority for admission.
-If there are still places available after all the designated area children have been allocated places, criteria 3 to 5 will be used to decide which of the remaining children should have priority for any spare places.
+(If there are more designated area children wanting places than there are places available after the allocation of children under criterion 2, criteria 3 to 5 below will be used to decide which of these children should have priority for admission.
+If there are still places available after all the designated area children have been allocated places, criteria 3 to 5 will be used to decide which of the remaining children should have priority for any spare places.)

-- 3. Children who live in the designated area of the school or whose parents can provide evidence that they will be living in the designated area of the school by the date from which admission is required. - 4.
-Children with an unequivocal professional recommendation from a doctor, school medical officer, educational psychologist or education welfare officer that non-placement at the school would not be in the best interest of the child.
-Such recommendations must be made in writing and must give full supporting reasons and will be reviewed by the LA. - 5.
+- 3. Children with an unequivocal professional recommendation from a doctor, school medical officer, educational psychologist or education welfare officer that nonplacement at the school would not be in the best interest of the child.
+Such recommendations must be made in writing and must give full supporting reasons and will be reviewed by the LA. - 4.
 Children with siblings who will still be attending the school at the time of their admission. - 5.
-All other children.
+Children attending the Academy's nursery - 6.
+Children on the roll of a primary school (at the time of allocation) whose designated area is contained within, or forms part of, the designated area of the individual school - 7.
+All other children